k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_New_Setup.md

-### Setup the Fabric nodes
+### Set up the Fabric nodes
-The following script should be run on the first node seperatly, once the setup is done and the node status will be 'READY' repeate the same command on th erest of the Fabric nodes.
+The following script should be run on the first node seperatly; once the setup is done and the node status is 'READY', repeate the same command on the rest of the Fabric nodes.

 **Mandatory required details:**
 + Cassandra seed node IPs
-+ Cassandra username & password (if set different than the default in the Cassandra setup)
++ Cassandra username & password (if set different from the default in the Cassandra setup)
 + Kafka node IPs.
-If IP's are not supplied, the  PubSub will run 'in memeory'
+If IPs are not provided, the PubSub will run 'in memeory'